hrishim/llvl_prog1_book/src/c_syntax.md

 5
 ```

 The above code also prints the same output as the previous loops.
 However, this loop will get executed at least once.
-So even if we set the initial value of *i* to something greater than 5 the loop will still be executed once - because the condition is checked at the end of the loop.
+So even if we set the initial value of `i` to a value greater than 5, the loop will still be executed once - because the condition is checked at the end of the loop.

 ### break and continue